birc-ctib/st-pqueue/README.md

 The `Tree[T]` trees are implemented as a persistent data structure, so all the functions that operate on them leave the input alone but return new trees that reflect the updates.
 The `SearchTree` class holds a reference to the root of a tree, and if you use its operations, it will update this reference, so operations on this class will modify the tree instead of returning a new version.

-Then, I have written an outline of a priority queue class that uses a search tree as its main structure.
+Then, here is an outline of a priority queue class that uses a search tree as its main structure.

 ```python
 class PriorityQueue(SearchTree[T]):